wanghaisheng/responsive-landing-page-starter/content/blog/en/vonage-video-express-with-ruby-on-rails.md

 ### Creating the Model Methods

-Now let's implement our watch party logic will use the Vonage Video API to connect users to a video call session.
+Now let's implement our watch party logic which will use the Vonage Video API to connect users to a video call session.

 Each Vonage Video session has its own unique session ID.
 This session ID is what enables different participants to join the same video chat.
-Additionally, each participant in the video chat is granted a [token](https://tokbox.com/developer/guides/basics/#token) that enables them to participate.
+Additionally, each participant in the video chat requires a [token](https://tokbox.com/developer/guides/basics/#token) that enables them to participate.
 A token can be given special permissions, like moderation capabilities.

-In the Session model we are going to create three class methods that will be used to either create a new session ID or load the previous one, and generate tokens for each participant.
+In the Session model, we are going to create three class methods that will be used to either create a new session ID or load the previous one, and generate tokens for each participant.

 Learn more about [Vonage Video API Sessions](https://tokbox.com/developer/guides/basics/#sessions).